matiasnaess/matiasnaess/README.md

 - 👋 Hi, I’m @matiasnaess
 - 👨‍💻 CloudOps, mostly.
 And then a bit backend.
 And a bit frontend...
 - ☁️ Cloud Software Engineer
-- 🌱 Studying Backend Developement
+- 🌱 Studying Backend Development
 - 📫 How to reach me - matiasnaess.no

 <!---